tehuticode/Carlis-/README.md

 # Carlis-
-Will be creating  single page web app for Carlis Makeup
+Will be creating  single page web app for Carlis Makeup using vanilla JS html CSS